dougeby/IntuneDocs/intune/enrollment-autopilot.md

 You can delete Windows AutoPilot devices that are not enrolled.

-1. If the devices are enrolled in Intune, you must first [delete them the Azure Active Directory portal](devices-wipe.md#delete-devices-from-the-azure-active-directory-portal).
+1. If the devices are enrolled in Intune, you must first [delete them from the Azure Active Directory portal](devices-wipe.md#delete-devices-from-the-azure-active-directory-portal).

 2. In the [Intune in the Azure portal](https://aka.ms/intuneportal), choose **Device enrollment** > **Windows enrollment** > **Devices**.